openequella/openequella.github.io/guides/ContributionUserGuide.md

 When a QTI package (a package conforming to the IMS QTI 2.1 standard) is uploaded during contribution, depending on how the system is configured to treat zip and package files by default, a Package options dialog may display.

 Select the required option for ‘How would you like to treat this file?’:
-* As a QTI package – stores the package as a QTI package, allowing the quiz to be played using the default EQUELLA quiz player.
+* As a QTI package – stores the package as a QTI package, allowing the quiz to be played using the default openEQUELLA quiz player.
 * As a content package – stores the package as an IMS package, ignoring any QTI functionality.
 * As a zip file – selecting this option brings up the Zip options.
 * As a regular file – stores as a file (without zip or package options).

 ### Playing QTI packages
-Once a QTI package has been uploaded to an EQUELLA resource, and the resource has been saved, the package can be played.
+Once a QTI package has been uploaded to an openEQUELLA resource, and the resource has been saved, the package can be played.
 As long as it has been stored as a QTI package, the default QTI quiz player will be used.
-When QTI packages are played in EQUELLA, a score accumulates, but is not stored.
+When QTI packages are played in openEQUELLA, a score accumulates, but is not stored.
 Each time a user logs in, the quiz will restart.

 To play a QTI quiz
 1. From the results or Resource summary page, click on the required QTI package.
 The quiz start page displays.